open-gluck/.github/profile/README.md

 ## Does OpenGlück support multiple users?

 Sure, each users get its own journal.
 If you're sharing the same server with two diabetics or more, this is the way to go.
 Each user will get a token that will show their data only.

+## I'm using mmol/L.

+Sure, visit the settings, you can choose how to display your measurements.

 ## Why didn't you build up on NightScout/other alternative?